AlpacaTravel/graph-sdk/packages/react-query/README.md

 yarn add react-query graphql @alpaca-travel/graph-sdk-react-query
 ```

-## API Surface for urql
+## API Surface for react-query

 ```
-// SDK Functions available from the package import * as sdk from '@alpaca-travel/graph-sdk-react-apollo';
+// SDK Functions available from the package import * as sdk from '@alpaca-travel/graph-sdk-react-query';

 // sdk.useCreateItineraryQuery(...)
 ```